todc/todc-bootstrap/README.md

 This is being tested in the latest versions of Chrome, Firefox, and IE8+.

-The following projects are specifically designed for use with Google Bootstrap:
+The following projects are specifically designed for use with todc-bootstrap:

 * [todc-select2](http://github.com/todc/todc-select2) - Google-themed select menus
 * [todc-datepicker](http://github.com/todc/todc-datepicker) - Google-themed datepicker component